 From the statue, you can walk to the Vung Tau Lighthouse on Big Mountain.
 The lighthouse was built by the French in 1862 and offers another stunning view of the surroundings.
 You can also see some remnants of the French colonial fortifications, such as bunkers and cannons, along the way.

 Nightlife in Vung Tau is vibrant with many things to do.
 You can have dinner at one of the beachfront restaurants or bars.
 In addition, you can enjoy some live music, karaoke, or dancing.

-I did go to a seafood restaurant called Ốc Thiên Nhiên at 245 Nguyễn Công Trứ, Ward 8 for dinner.
+I went to a seafood restaurant called Ốc Thiên Nhiên at 245 Nguyễn Công Trứ, Ward 8 for dinner.
 The restaurant has all the good dishes that you can expect from a sea city.
 Make sure you don’t miss the stingray hot pot and the snails.
 Then, I’d love to have an ice cream while walking at the city’s Front Beach (Bãi Trước).
 I want to breathe the sea scent as much as possible.
-After that, I will find a lounge or a bar to end up my day in Vung Tau.
+After that, I will find a lounge or a bar to end my day in Vung Tau.